 - Personal: Monograms are also very popular at weddings—they can be applied to invitations, cakes, and clothing.
 Wedding monograms are a great symbol of a union.
 Embroidered goods with the child’s initials are traditional as a baby’s birth present.

-How to Write a Monogram
+How to Design a Monogram

 So how do initials go on a monogram?
 As a rule of thumb, the monogram initials order for personal use goes as follows:

 - Soon-to-be or married couples: The monogram contains the bride's first initial, the couple's last name, and the groom's first initial.
 For the names Andrea and Mark Baker, the monogram would be ABM.

 - Monogramming women: The monogram should include her first, middle, and last name initials.
 For instance, for Andrea Marie Jones, the monogram would be AMJ.
 Traditionally, a woman's maiden initials can be used, even after marriage.
 For instance, if Andrea married Mark Baker, the monogram would be ABJ.